Book: High Altitude Leadership - What The World’s Most Forbidding Peaks Teach Us About Success

 Danger #8: Gravity This is the chapter that I contradict with authors views.
-Chris was saved miraculously in couple of moments in different climbing expeditions from avalanche’s and crevasses.
-(Very interesting, real life story).
+Chris was saved miraculously in a couple of moments in different climbing expeditions from avalanches and crevasses.
+(Very interesting, real-life story).
 This created a strong influence of luck in his thoughts.
 He even goes on to differentiate skill-based luck and pure luck.
-I’ll let you guys to read his book and understand this chapter, since I already have a biased thoughts on this subject.
+I’ll let you guys read his book and understand this chapter since I already have a biased thoughts on this subject.

 Few of the concepts discussed in the book are extremely opposite.
 Like - Fear of Death and Arrogance, Lone Heroism, and cowardice.
 There is a silver line between these concepts, which could have been handled more efficiently.
 Many times these overlaps and I actually went back re-read the chapters to understand.

 If your organization/team is in trouble and you need immediate help, please don’t buy this book alone.
 This book is written in such a style that it hammers your thought with the outright truth.
 You may not comprehend if your mind is not open.
 Worth reading !!!Please buy the book from your local bookstore.